maboa/MDN/gameaudio.md

 Web Audio API for Games
 -----------------------

-Now supported in all modern browsers bar Internet Explorer and Opera Mini an acceptable approach for many is to use the Web Audio API.
+Now supported in all modern browsers bar Internet Explorer and Opera Mini, an acceptable approach for many is to use the Web Audio API ([Can I use Web Audio API](http://caniuse.com/#search=web%20audio%20api)).
 The Web Audio API is an advanced audio JavaScript API that is ideally suited to gaming.
 Developers can generate audio and manipulating audio samples as well as position sound in 3D game space.

 A feasible strategy would be to provide basic audio using the standard audio element and enhance the experience using the Web Audio API where supported.